 5. Nanatsu no Taizai (The Seven Deadly Sins)

 What's with criminals turning into the main characters nowadays?
-Well every coin has two sides, so good and evil must be two sides of the same coin.
+Well, every coin has two sides, so good and evil must be two sides of the same coin.
 We should always consider both sides of everything that's happening in the world.
-Remember, it's the victors that claims justice and write history.
+Remember, it's the victors that claim justice and write history.
 In the case of the Nanatsu no Taizai (The Seven Deadly Sins), the ones in position, the Holy Knights, are the evil ones.

 In a kingdom that's overtaken by Holy Knights who are corrupt with power and glory, the only hope is to invoke the help of the criminal-group Nanatsu no Taizai (The Seven Deadly Sins).
 They were once the most powerful knights in the kingdom but have been condemned as a criminal group that tried to commit treason.

 Now a princess named Elizabeth begins to doubt the Holy Knights and the story that they have spread about themselves.
-With corruption and evil getting more intense day-by-day, she sets out to search for the high-profile criminals known as "The Seven Deadly Sins" to restore peace and put things right.
+With corruption and evil getting more intense day by day, she sets out to search for the high-profile criminals known as "The Seven Deadly Sins" to restore peace and put things right.

 6. Gokukoku no Brynhildr

-With a huge fascination for aliens, Murakami wants to find concrete proof that aliens really do exist.
+With a huge fascination for aliens, Murakami wants to find concrete proof that they really do exist.
 But Murakami's curiosity is partly due to a childhood friend named Kuroneko.
 Unfortunately, Kuroneko died in an accident as she was about to prove to him that aliens do exist.

 Now, Murakami is about to discover what aliens really are.
 One day he meets a new student who bears an uncanny resemblance to his childhood friend.
 On top of that, the new friend's name is Kurohaneko (which is also very suspiciously familiar).